What Is a Decision, Exactly?

 • Decide, review, and adapt: Make your choice, then monitor results and adjust as needed.

 Indecision is a signal, not a stop sign.
-By recognising decision fatigue and applying these principles, you can break through hesitation and move forward with clarity, one decision at a time.
+By recognising mental exhaustion as a leader and applying these principles, you can break through hesitation and move forward with clarity, one decision at a time.

 Conclusion: The Power of Better Decisions